 4. Multi-Generational Focus:

-Are you looking to add younger advisors to bring multi-generational clients to the practice, specifically to work with the children of your top clients?
-Many advisors are currently at risk for their practice shrinking over the long-term as their clients age and eventually die.
-Heirs often move the assets they have inherited to their advisor of choice – especially if they do not have a relationship with you.
+Are you looking to add younger financial professionals to bring multi-generational clients to the practice, specifically to work with the children of your top clients?
+Many financial professionals are at risk for their practice shrinking over the long-term as their clients age and eventually die.
+Heirs often move the assets they have inherited to their financial professional of choice – especially if they do not have a relationship with you.